 Lane 2.
 Supplemental Claim (New Evidence).
 This lane is for claims that have new evidence that wasn’t submitted with the original claim.
 If the VA made a decision about your case, but didn’t have all the evidence and you’d like to submit additional evidence, then this is the lane for you.
 Only submit to this lane if you have new evidence regarding your conditions that the VA has not yet seen and that provides significant evidence to support your claim.

 To apply to this lane, submit VA Form 20-0995.
-You can apply to this lane any time you receive new evidence within 1 year of the last decision made in your case.
+You can apply to this lane any time you receive new evidence that is relevant to the original claim.
+Your case will be strongest, though, if you apply within 1 year of the last decision made in your case.

 Once you receive a decision from this lane, if you still disagree, you can submit another appeal to any of the three lanes, depending on your circumstances (new evidence, none, etc.).

 Lane 3.
 Board of Veterans’ Appeals.
 If you have a more complicated case that won’t be cleanly processed in the other lanes, then you need to appeal directly to the Board of Veterans’ Appeals (BVA).
 The BVA has a higher level of authority to make decisions than the other review lanes, and so can better judge more complicated cases.

 The first step in applying to the BVA is to submit VA Form 10182, Notice of Disagreement (NOD).
 You must submit your NOD within 1 year of receiving the decision on your original claim or on an appeal to a different lane.

 On the NOD, you will need to choose a BVA review lane.
 You have three options:

 – Direct Review: Choose this if you have no new evidence and do not need a hearing.
 This option will process the fastest.

 – New Evidence: Choose this if you want to submit new evidence but do not need a hearing.